photography2018/competition/scoring.md

 Judges should submit score for at least 8 entries (*This number might change depending on number of entries for specific competition.
 Judges will be informed accordingly*).

-Score from each judge will be normalize according to following formula,
+Score from each judge will be normalized according to following formula,

     Normalized Score Percentage = (R – L)*100/ (H – L)